lzybkr/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-dxgk_connection_monitor_connect_flags.md

 The monitor is a USB4 connected monitor.
 See [Supporting DisplayPort monitors over USB4 in KMD](/windows-hardware/drivers/display/supporting-usb4) for more information.

+### -field DisplayMuxConnectionChange

+The mux connection has changed.
+For more information, see [Automatic Display Switch](/windows-hardware/drivers/display/automatic-display-switch).

 ### -field Reserved

 Reserved; do not use.

 ### -field Value

-Can be used to access the above bit fields.
+An alternative way to access the flags.

-## -remarks

 ## -see-also